ZGIT-Network/NataChat/README_en.md

 ****
 #### About the client:

-The '` index. html' 'in the code base is the client, which only includes the use of online clients.
+The ``index. html`` in the code base is the client, which only includes the use of online clients.
 If you need more, you can develop it yourself.

 ***